Introduction

 From interactive courses led by international experts to powerful field visits at sites like the Kigali Genocide Memorial and the Kayonza Reconciliation Village, participants explored the complexities of conflict and the pathways to sustainable peace.
 These activities did not just build knowledge—they inspired critical thinking, empathy, and a deeper understanding of reconciliation in action.
 This is learning that connects theory to reality—equipping future leaders with the tools to shape more peaceful and resilient societies.

-See the Capacity Building in Action
+See the Capacity Building in action at UR

 In Situ/In person Capacity Building Courses at UG, Accra, Ghana